 Interactive with a feel like a native app’s

-Fast - Users web experiences are not limited by Internet, servers, or web page rendering engine speeds.
-It is only limited by the speed of web browsers running on user devices
+Users web experiences are not limited by Internet, servers, or web page rendering engine speeds.
+It is only limited by the speed of web browsers running on user devices.

-Interoperability - PWAs fit any form factor: desktop, mobile, tablet, or whatever is next.
-Native apps suffers from a lack of interoperability
+PWAs fit any form factor: desktop, mobile, tablet, or whatever is next.
+Native apps suffers from a lack of interoperability.

-Service Workers - Service workers are key to PWAs.
+Service workers are key to PWAs.
 They enable PWAs to load instantly, regardless of network quality.
 They also keep PWAs up-to-date by serving the user with the newest content upon launch.
 PWAs are designed to work offline and in areas of low Internet connectivity.
 The user is able to save them to their home screen to access them at any time, just like native apps.
-There is no need for app stores
+There is no need for app stores.

-Safe - Served to browsere using HTTPS prevents snooping and ensures the content hasn’t been tampered with.
-They are also secure because there is little opportunity for exploit because they run in browsers on user devices, independent and isolated from all other browser activity
+Served to browsers using HTTPS prevents snooping and ensures the content hasn’t been tampered with.
+They are also secure because there is little opportunity for exploit because they run in browsers on user devices, independent and isolated from all other browser activity.

-Cohesive Experience - Using web browser technology means they work on platforms with browsers built with Web Standard Programming Languages, and independent of operating systems.
+Using web browser technology means they work on platforms with browsers built with Web Standard Programming Languages, and independent of operating systems.
 PWAs look, play, and perform the same on all devices.
-Users will have a cohesive experience on any device they choose to launch the app on
+Users will have a cohesive experience on any device they choose to launch the app on.

-Bright Future - The technology has a bright future as it further developes and evolves into new and improved technologies that continue to abstract the PWAs ecosystem
+The technology has a bright future as it further developes and evolves into new and improved technologies that continue to abstract the PWAs ecosystem.

 The product of the architecture is a presentation quality web site written using JAMstack.